LiquidX-Studio/liquidx-studio.github.io/how_we_code.md

 - Our devops team will create a staging branch which will have the *same* version as the production
 - DevOps team will set the _branch policy__ so that all changes require 1) Pull request and 2) Code Reviews, and 3) Unit testing
 - Developers will make changes to the staging branch using a pull request
-- The staging branch is deployed in the staging environment for our QA team to test
+- The staging branch is deployed in the staging environment for our feature owners (engineers) to test
+- Once the QA verification is completed by the feature owners, we arrange dogfood testing sessions where everyone in the team including product managers and business owners to run thorough end-to-end tests
-- Once the dev testing *and* QA verification is completed, the change is deployed to the production
+- After passing the dogfood tests, the change is deployed to the production
 - QA team will verify the change in production to ensure there are no regressions
 - Finally, the hotfix change is integrated in the main branch following the regular code review/testing process